tomeryeh/demo/cabble/docs/tutorial.md

 ## Positions management

-Position Pub-sub management correspond to the two following steps :
+Position Pub-sub management correspond to the position updating process.

- * A Cabble user send his position change in order to be visible to the others users.
-From a Kuzzle point of view, this is done by the creation of a non persisted document with some attributes `position`, `type`, `userId` and `userSubRoomName`.

- * Some Cabble users may want to be aware of this user, if he is not too far from them.
-From a Kuzzle point of view, this is done by a subscription on documents where position attribute match a filter based on geolocalisation.

-We will describe more in details this two aspects in the next two sections.
+It will use the geolocalisation filter from Kuzzle in the Subscribe to users change sub-section.

 ### Publish a position udpate

-Cabble has to send the positions changes for user in order to be synchronized with all others Cabble instances.
-For real time purpose we can use the [watchPosition](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/watchPosition) from webapi with Leaflet.js, but to keep it simple Cabble will send position every 3000 milliseconds :
+A Cabble user want to send his position to all others users, in order to has some ride proposition from a candidate in his vicinity.

+From a Kuzzle point of view, this is done by the creation of a non persisted document with some attributes `position`, `type`, `userId`.

 <a name="pub_room_name" ></a>